 Friendly and appealing communities in which all can thrive

 People drive science and the good of the world forward.
 Empowerment to unlock the potential of all matters.
 Team work makes the dream work.
 As such, I take pride in being an energetic and imaginative woman of STEMM who does whatever she can to widen access and engagement in science and to address the need for greater diversity more broadly.
 As a planetary scientist I am not a trained expert in matters of diversity, but am happy to help where possible.
-I’m presently serving as Co-Chair to the Diversity, Equity, and Inclusion Committee of the European Association of Geochemistry – https://www.eag.eu.com/about/dei/
+I am honoured to have been selected to serve as a Founding member and Co-Chair to the Diversity, Equity, and Inclusion Committee of the European Association of Geochemistry for a three year term concluded in late-2022 – https://www.eag.eu.com/about/dei/

-Given my ‘invisible’ difference, under law I classify as disabled.
+At a personal level, given my ‘invisible’ difference under law I classify as disabled.
 This is legal terminology; I ascribe to the social model of disability and do what I can to raise awareness of ableism and prompt progressive thinking and procedural reforms.

 Complex and sometimes painful problems and barriers to justice, diversity, equity, and inclusion agendas (systemic and cultural) require tackling from all conceivable angles, and likely also deconstructing in ways we are yet to recognise but shall get behind with gusto when learnt of.
 Giving back through service to the community is a good thing.
 Both diversity and zeal, are always required for outstanding and ingenious achievements to be realised.
 These are friendly and constructive goals in which everyone has a responsibility to contribute.
 In uniting so we proactively cultivate and build communities with positively progressive cultures in which all kinds of people with varied ways of thinking can feel that they belong.